May Sinclair: Career

+American critic Dorothy Parker chastised Sinclair for producing books "with one hand tied behind her and a buttered crumpet in the other.'

 From the late 1920s, she was suffering from the early signs of Parkinson's disease, and ceased writing.
 She settled with a companion in Buckinghamshire in 1932.
+She died on 14 November 1946.

 She is buried at St John-at-Hampstead's churchyard, London.

 Philosophy

 Sinclair also wrote non-fiction based on studies of philosophy, particularly idealism.
 She defended a form of idealistic monism in her book A Defence of Idealism (1917).

 Sinclair was interested in parapsychology and spiritualism, she was a member of the Society for Psychical Research from 1914.